java licensing

 Applying a security patch transitions you to the new Oracle Java OTN SE licensing agreement, which restricts commercial usage.

-How to purchase Oracle Java SE licenses?
+How do I purchase Oracle Java SE licenses?

 Does the Java Development Kit require a license?